Skip to main content

 • 1 tbsp Cornstarch

-• ⅓ c Wheat Flour / Unbleached All Purpose Flour (You can substitute the milk, flour, and cornstarch with a large can of cream of chicken soup.)
+• ⅓ cup Wheat Flour / Unbleached All Purpose Flour (you can substitute the milk, flour and cornstarch with a large can of cream of chicken soup.)

-• Vegetable Oil / Olive Oil / frying oil of your choice
+• Vegetable oil / Olive Oil or frying oil of your choice.

-• 1 lb Monterey & Colby Jack Shredded Cheese
+• 1 lbs Monterey and Colby Jack Shredded Cheese

 • 1 lbs Monterey Jack and Colby Shredded Cheese